 Experience Length: Minimum of 2 weeks (with optional extensions)

 Arrival Airport: San Jose International Airport (Code: SJO)

 Finish Date: The program will end at your project location (San Jose or Manuel Antonio) on the Friday either two or four weeks after your start date (depending on the duration you book)

-Recommendations: Healthy, no maximum age, minimum age is 18 unless accompanied by an adult aged 18 or over (or have parental/guardian consent for ages 17).
+Recommendations: Healthy, no maximum age, minimum age is 17, (written consent is needed for anyone between 17-18years old from a parental/guardian).
 Open-minded and willing to be accepting of a very different culture.

 With limited spaces, the exact cost of the 2 week experience is US $1350 but if you register in the next 7 days we can squeeze it down to US $1250 which comes in at about US $89 per day.
 The two week extension is US $750.

 This goes towards covering everything from in-country transport and accommodation, to project fees and staff support.
 Please note that your international flights are not included in the above price.